 If the bird owner notices the formation of these sores, initiates veterinary treatment, and makes positive changes to the bird’s living environment, the prognosis for healing is good.
 However, without veterinary attention and environmental improvements, the sores typically turn into painful abscesses, which enable opportunistic pathogens (usually Staphylococcus aureus) to breach the surface of the thinning skin.
 In due time, the infection encroaches upon joints in the feet and bones in the legs, and surrounding tissues become necrotic.
 Ulcers may form on the feet, and the bird may become progressively lame.

-Birds most at-risk for bumblefoot include obese birds, aging and disabled birds, due to the excess pressure placed on the feet, as well as limited mobility.
+Birds most at-risk for bumblefoot include obese birds and aging and disabled birds, due to the excess pressure placed on the feet, as well as their limited mobility.
 Birds with any kind of immune weakness must be watched and cared for.

 Bumblefoot is an inflammatory condition of the soles of the feet that, if treated quickly and aggressively, can be resolved without causing long-term or significant damage to a bird.

 There are a variety of causes or predisposing factors behind the development of bumblefoot.
 Some of these include:

 The primary diagnostic tool is an examination of both feet.
 Bumblefoot may present with redness, swelling, small red sores, or dark colored scabs on the pads of the foot/feet.
 Depending upon severity and length of time with the condition, there may be lesions, cracks, or discoloration.